 Domestic violence is a serious problem that affects families throughout New York and across the nation.
 It comes in many forms, from constant harassment to threats of violence to child abuse.
 Domestic violence issues in the home often lead to spouses filing for divorce or separation, but sometimes even these measures are not enough to protect victims from their attackers.

 The Law Offices of Randy S. Margulis is dedicated to helping victims of domestic violence and those accused of committing domestic violence throughout the Buffalo metropolitan area.
 Orders of Protection are often critical in preventing victims from suffering further abuse, harassment or violence.
-I have extensive experience representing both victims of domestic violence and those charged with domestic violence in civil and criminal courts.
-Protect yourself and your children by contacting the family law attorney today.
+We have extensive experience representing both victims of domestic violence and those charged with domestic violence in civil and criminal courts.
+Protect yourself and your children by contacting our family law attorneys today.

 Orders of Protection can be issued in the Supreme Court, criminal court or family court.
-I can assist you in seeking an Order of Protection if you are:
+We can assist you in seeking an Order of Protection if you are: